Pain from an OT perspective

 - Pain Science Made Simple

-Gain an overview of how to assess patients with pain (acute and chronic), and using assessment findings guide diagnostic, rehabilitation and occupation-related care plans
+Gain an overview of how to assess people with acute and chronic pain, and using assessment findings guide diagnostic, rehabilitation and occupation-based care plans.

-Explore the different approaches to treat chronic pain, current available evidence on their efficacy and relevance in various occupational therapy settings.
-Discover how occupational therapists can implement effective interventions through therapeutic neuroscience education, psychological approaches, functional rehabilitation, soft tissue therapy and assistive technology.
+Explore the different approaches to address chronic pain, current available evidence on their efficacy and relevance in various occupational therapy settings.
+Discover how occupational therapists can implement effective interventions such as therapeutic neuroscience education, psychological approaches, functional rehabilitation, and practical strategies at home and in the community.

-This workshop will be delivered in a casual manner with inspiring recovery stories and short gentle yoga breaks (to make your experience as pain free as possible).
+This workshop will be delivered in a casual manner (to make it as pain free as possible), peppered with recovery stories and engaging discussions.
 You will leave with a better foundational knowledge and understanding in this emerging area of practice for occupational therapists.

 |Pain from an OT Perspective|

 |Venue||Pagoda Conference Room, Pagoda Resort, 112 Melville Parade, Como|

 Standard rate after 6/2/20

 |Refreshments||Welcome coffee /tea, morning tea, lunch and afternoon tea provided.|

 If you prefer booking offline, you can use the registration form below.